Asif3359/EduNexus-App/README.md

 CVC: Any 3 digits

-Make sure your backend URL is accessible from the emulator (use your local IP, not localhost)
+Make sure your backend URL is accessible from the emulator (use your local IP, not localhost) -->

+## TODO

+modify user role in async storage / modify user profile data / thats it .